tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 If you want more blurring, `BLUR` accepts an additional level parameter.
 For example:

 {% highlight py %}
-filter(BLUR)
+filter(BLUR, 3)
 {% endhighlight %}

-Below is image comparing each of Processing's filter options.
+Below is image comparing each of Processing's filters.
 The corresponding function calls have been provided in the caption.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-filter-types.png" class="fullwidth" />